The Solar Site Survey App That Improves Compliance

 Solar Site Survey FAQs

-Why is a shading analysis so important?
+Why is a Shading Analysis so Important?

 A shading analysis is a crucial step in finalizing the location of solar panels on a roof.
 A lack of sun and therefore any kind of shading is detrimental to the panels’ performance.
-For a roof top project, site surveyors must understand how the sun casts light on the roof at all hours of the day.
+For a rooftop project, site surveyors must understand how the sun casts light on the roof at all hours of the day.

 Manual examination of shadow region is difficult as shadow patterns not only change throughout the day but also varies at different times of the year.
 Nevertheless, there are programmed tools available for locating panels which use coordinates as input and work with Google to get a detailed survey of the area including different objects which can create shadows.

 There are similarities to site surveying in both industries and the output is typically the same – a detailed study to assess the land area, collect measurements, and identify related information that may be required by your engineering team.
-The difference with a solar site survey, however, is the focus on the sun, roof, house, and any shading caused by nearby trees or buildings.
+The difference with a solar site survey, however, is the focus on the sun, roof, building, and any shading caused by nearby trees or buildings.

 Recommended Posts